dwyl/learn-flutter/README.md

 }
 ```

-Here's a code example for the recommended approach inside
+Here's a code example
+for the recommended approach
-a widget.
+inside a widget:

 ```dart
 String data = await DefaultAssetBundle.of(context).loadString("assets/data.json");